ItsFadinG/ItsFadinG.github.io/_posts/2024-11-06-HexTree-Attack-Surface-App-Solutions.md

 ## **Introduction**

 Peace be upon all of you.
-In this post I am going to share all the solutions for the Attack Surface Android app, which is part of the amazing Hextree Android Application Security course and also sponsored by Google.
+In this post I am going to share all the solutions for the Attack Surface Android app, which is part of the amazing Hextree Android Application Security course.
 This app is packed with hands-on challenges to practice many real-world Android vulnerabilities.

 Course Link: [https://app.hextree.io/map/android](https://app.hextree.io/map/android)

 ![image.png](/assets/HexTree/1.jpeg)

-## **Intents**
+## **Intents Attacks**

 ### **Flag1**